 Best Saltwater Resistant Aquatic MP3: Sony NWWS413

-This Sony MP3 player is ideal for use at sea, as it is specially designed to be resistant to salt water.
-In addition, it supports extreme temperatures – between -5 and 45 degrees Celsius.
+This Sony MP3 player is ideal for use at sea, as it is specially designed to be resistant to saltwater.
+Besides, it supports extreme temperatures – between -5 and 45 degrees Celsius.

 The best underwater MP3 player with a built-in microphone: GogoTool Headphones